Sonata

 What Is Sonata (Zaleplon)?

-Sonata, a brand name for the generic drug Zaleplon, is classified as a sedative-hypnotic that is used to treat insomnia.
+Sonata is a brand name for the drug Zaleplon.
+It is a sedative-hypnotic used to treat insomnia.
 It works well as a short-term sleep aid for people who have trouble falling asleep.
-However, the drug has a very short half-life so it’s not ideal for those who typically wake in the middle of the night.
+The drug has a very short half-life.
+This makes it not ideal for people who often wake up at night.
 Sonata is one of the fastest-acting sleep aid medications available.

 Sonata is only legally available in the U.S. with a prescription.
 It works by affecting certain parts of the brain that make the user very relaxed and sleepy.
 It comes in capsule form, but people who abuse Sonata may break open the capsules and snort the powder.

 Sonata is a Schedule IV controlled substance, which means it has the potential for abuse.
-Although Sonata is not a particularly popular drug of abuse, people with anxiety disorders or insomnia may be more likely to abuse the drug, as they are the ones who take it the most.
+Sonata is not a very popular drug for abuse.
+However, people with anxiety or insomnia may misuse it more.
+They are the ones who use it the most.

 Sonata vs. Ambien: What’s the Difference?

 Sonata and Ambien are both sedatives that doctors prescribe to treat insomnia.
-Both of these drugs are federally regulated as Schedule IV controlled substances, meaning they have a relatively low potential for misuse when compared to other addictive substances.
+Both of these drugs are federally regulated as Schedule IV controlled substances.
+This means they have a low potential for misuse compared to other addictive drugs.
 Generally, sleep medications like Ambien and Lunesta are considered to be more habit-forming than Sonata.
-On the other hand, Sonata is more likely to cause withdrawal symptoms if you suddenly stop using it after two or more weeks of consistent use.
+On the other hand, Sonata can cause withdrawal symptoms if you stop using it suddenly after two weeks or more.

 Sonata also works more quickly than Ambien, although it leaves your body much quicker too.
 This means it may not keep you asleep all the way through the night.
 Ambien, however, can work for up to three times as long as Sonata.
 So if you tend to wake often during the night, Ambien might be a better option for you.
 Speak with your doctor to determine which medication is best for you.